SourangshuGhosh/SteinVariationalGradientDescent-SVGD-/README.md

 ## Citation
 Qiang Liu and Dilin Wang.
 [Stein Variational Gradient Descent (SVGD): A General Purpose Bayesian Inference Algorithm](http://arxiv.org/abs/1608.04471).
 NIPS, 2016.

-## Feedback
-Feedback is greatly appreciated.
-If you have any questions, comments, issues or anything else really, [shoot me an email](mailto:dilin@cs.utexas.edu).

-All rights reserved.